doitian/ckb-cobuild/packages/molecule/README.md

 ## More Codecs

-- `@ckb-cobuild/molecule-bigint`: BigInt codecs for native bigint.
+- `@ckb-cobuild/molecule-bigint`: BigInt codecs for numbers
-- `@ckb-cobuild/molecule-jsbi`: BigInt integer codecs via JSBI.

 ## Browser Compatibility